desec-io/desec-stack/docs/rrsets.rst

 ``records``
     :Access mode: read, write

     Array of record content strings.
+Please note that when a record value contains a domain name, it is in almost all cases required to add a final dot after the domain name.
+This applies, for example, to the ``CNAME``, ``MX``, and ``SRV`` record types.
+A typical ``MX`` value would thus be be ``10 mx.example.com.`` (note the trailing dot).

+    Please also consider the `caveat on the priority field`_.

     The maximum number of array elements is 4091, and the maximum length of the array is 64,000 (after JSON encoding).
-    Note the `caveat on the priority field`_.

 ``subname``
     :Access mode: read, write-once (upon RRset creation)